somesocks/dryad/docs/design-goals.md

 # Design Goals

-Dryad was built with several design goals in mind:
+dryad was built with several design goals in mind:

 ## Hermetic builds